 Chictopia sellers carry fashion forward products and ensure great customer experience.
 Click here if you are interested in selling your merchandise on Chictopia.

 If others go ahead and ask you what you want, then I think it’s fine to send a wishlist (provided nothing on it is too expensive).
 You could bring it up as a suggestion — “Oh, I found some really beautiful/neat things on ___ website.
 Do you want to see them?”
 I think if you show genuine excitement about something(s) you’re coveting, then other people would be happy to get it for you.
-My sister and I forward each other our wishlists, because our tastes are so different that we’re clueless when it comes to gift-giving. :)posted over 4 years ago
+My sister and I forward each other our wishlists, because our tastes are so different that we’re clueless when it comes to gift-giving. :)posted almost 5 years ago

 I think it’s a fine idea… I do it myself.
 My parents are fobby Asians and used to get me ugly itchy knit sweaters every Christmas and they’d get mad if I told them I didn’t like it!
 Since I started making a wishlist, I’ve gotten exactly what I’ve wanted.posted over 4 years ago